ModischFabrications/Anti-FFRB/README.md

 [Do this if you want to prevent a hug of death](https://noted.lol/noted-survived-top-3-on-hacker-news-how-did-it-effect-my-homelab/).
 Using its DNS might make integration easier, but I haven't gotten around to that yet.

+Web host
+- Selfhosting is great if you know what you do, but that's not my case.
-[Netlify](https://www.netlify.com/with/svelte/) supports Svelte natively and has a free tier, but seems to be limited.
+- [Netlify](https://www.netlify.com/with/svelte/) supports Svelte natively and has a free tier, but seems to be limited
-[Vercel](https://vercel.com/guides/deploying-svelte-with-vercel) offers more for free hobby use though.
+- [Vercel](https://vercel.com/guides/deploying-svelte-with-vercel) offers more for free hobby use and integrates easily
+- [Surge](https://surge.sh/) also has a great integration and free offer

 ### Alerts
 1. Screen flickering makes sense if you are sitting in front of it.
 Difficult to integrate though.